- March 29, 2023

 - What problem is their product/service trying to solve?

 Not knowing your customers well enough means wasting time on marketing campaigns that won’t get you (nor your client) anywhere.

 Linkedin found that around 8% of all marketers on the platform have storytelling in their list of skills on their profile.

 Everybody loves a good story.

 A marketer’s job is to use data and numbers and turn them into genuine stories of what’s going on with a brand.
-They often do this with blog content, paid social, book marketing, and even eBooks.
+They often do this with blog content creation, paid social, book marketing, and even eBooks.
 But not just sharing what the brand has done.

 The secret is to make them relatable and emotionally compelling.